jjvanzon/Circular-Language-Spec-Plans/done/2009-06-2---planning-plus-black-box-spec-part-a-discontinued/goals/2009-06-3-planning-plus-black-box-spec-part-a-evaluation.md

 The current project might be discontinued.
 The remaining work might be turned into a new project.
 Right now it is important to get overview over what to do again and any proper planning to it.
 A new set of work items needs to be made, that are individually well to handle.

-To kick off reprioritising: the System Objects cross-outs was what I was last working on, but that might just have to be given lower priority.
+To kick off reprioritising: the System Objects cross-outs was what I was last working on, but that might just be given lower priority.

 ### Personal Feeling